MUnique/OpenMU/deploy/README.md

 # Deployment

 The recommended way to deploy OpenMU is through Docker.
-Depending on the scale you need, we provide multiple ways to do that.
+Depending on the scale you need, we have multiple ways to do that.

 ## All-in-one